 My sister recalls that every time she turned around, someone was making me another grilled-cheese sandwich.
 There was little I didn’t like, though, and ate our usual Southern fare with enthusiasm, but not at the expense of unusual foods—I’d try anything.

 My favorite foods weren’t treats and chocolate, but instead I liked a full-out meal and could eat a steak the size of a dinner plate and still polish off the vegetables and bread.
-My sister was muscular and athletic, but her appetite was only so-so, and I was a bookworm built like a cotton ball but ate more like a football player.
+My sister was muscular and athletic, but her appetite was only so-so.
+I was a bookworm built like a cotton ball but ate more like a football player.
 It made no sense, and no one else in the family had an appetite like mine.
 I was a freak of nature, I guess.

+And I loved it.
 One time while on a date in college, my date shook his head and said, “You have a good appetite.”
 I was proud to say, “Yes, I do,” and kept eating.

 Another college date’s father said that I ate too much and told his son that I’d “have a problem” some day.
-Comments like that one and other hateful tidbits of societal conditioning propelled me to worry about my weight for years, when clearly I could have spent my energy more wisely.
+Comments like that one and other mean tidbits of societal conditioning propelled me to worry about my weight for years, when clearly I could have spent my energy more wisely.
 I’ve recently looked at pictures from my college years and my post-baby years and was stunned to see that I looked terrific.
 But I thought I needed to lose five or ten pounds!
 What the hell could I have been thinking?

 Eight years earlier, I’d married a skinny man, a grazer, who couldn’t eat like I could, especially at one sitting, and I’d finish his meals, but that went away.
 Then I got tired and cranky and was on edge much of the time.
 My hair appeared to be what I referred to as Sherwood Forest green.
-My strength and energy literally felt like they were draining from my arms and legs.
+My strength and energy felt like they were literally draining from my arms and legs.
 I took long naps even after a full night’s sleep.